-Any discussion about future opportunities for historic preservation must include DAHP's Washington Main Street Program (WMSP).
-Pioneered by the National Trust for Historic Preservation (NTHP) in the late 1970s, the Main Street program, both nationally as well as in Washington, focuses community vision

-1 and resources to revitalize historic downtown districts to be the vibrant, diverse, and community focus they were built to be.
-Administered by DAHP since 2009, two WMSP staff persons serve 34 certified 2 local Main Street programs in the state from Aberdeen to Colfax plus another 31 "affiliated" local 3 programs with training, organization, and coordination.
-Data demonstrates the effectiveness of WMSP 4 staff and of the 34 local programs: in 2019, 533 new businesses were started resulting in the creation of 5 over 1600 jobs and resulting in increased tax revenue to local coffers.
-Main Street program efforts also 6 resulted in the rehabilitation of 266 downtown buildings, private investment of over \$55 million, and 7 public investment (i.e. maintenance, infrastructure, in-kind services) of almost \$17 million.
-8
+Any discussion about future opportunities for historic preservation must include DAHP's WMSP.
+Pioneered by the National Trust for Historic Preservation (NTHP) in the late 1970s, the Main Street program, both nationally as well as in Washington, focuses community vision and resources to revitalize historic downtown districts to be the vibrant, diverse, and attractive places they were built to be.
+Administered by DAHP since 2009, two WMSP staff persons serve 34 certified local Main Street programs in the state, from Aberdeen to Colfax, and another 31 "affiliated" local programs with training, organization, and coordination.
+Data demonstrates the effectiveness of WMSP staff and of the 34 local programs: in 2019, 533 new businesses were started resulting in the creation of over 1,600 jobs and in increased tax revenue to local coffers.
+Main Street program efforts also resulted in the rehabilitation of 266 downtown buildings, private investment of over \$55 million, and public investment of almost \$17 million (i.e., maintenance, infrastructure, in-kind services).

-The global pandemic that hit Washington State and the United States in 2020 was not only a health 10 emergency but an economic crisis as well.
-Especially hard-hit were small, locally owned businesses that 11 12 tend to comprise the majority of downtown stakeholders.
-The WMSP and local MS programs rose to the occasion by advocating for federal and State support programs to small businesses; interpreting and 13 funneling information to program managers; and vetting new models to help businesses minimize their 14 losses. .
-From another perspective, the crisis brought home to a much broader audience of local 15 residents, businesses, and decision-makers of the importance of promoting a healthy downtown and the 16 17 value of their Main Street programs in sustaining economic vitality.
+The global pandemic that hit Washington State and the nation in 2020 was not only a health emergency, but also an economic crisis as well.
+Especially hard hit were small, locally owned businesses that tend to comprise the majority of downtown stakeholders.
+The WMSP and local MS programs rose to the occasion by advocating for federal and state support programs to small businesses; interpreting and funneling information to program managers; and vetting new models to help businesses minimize their losses.
+From another perspective, the crisis brought home to a much broader audience of local residents, businesses, and decision-makers the importance of promoting a healthy downtown, and the value of their Main Street programs in sustaining economic vitality.